romychab/effects-hilt-plugin/README.md

    }
    ```

-2. Inject the interface to a view-model constructor:
+2. Inject the interface to a view-model constructor (yep, you don't need to create a separate Hilt module):

    ```kotlin
    @HiltViewModel